puybr/terraform-aws-ecs-cicd/README.md

 - `mv aws-iac-fargate nodejs-express`
 - `cd nodejs-express/fargate`
 - `cd <MODULE>`
-- Replace the AWS providers profile variable in the "`main.tf`" file located in each module
+- Replace the AWS providers profile variable in the "`main.tf`" file located in each module:
     - See the how-to guide [here](./fargate/README.md)
 - _Option 1_ - Add a "`terraform.tfvars`" file in each module directory and set the variables:
 ```sh